 3. Submit your request via email for Pre-Pub Review (you will receive an automatic reply confirming your request).
 When doing so be sure to:

-4. Protect the publication from release until approved from the ODNI Pre-Pub Team.
+4. Protect the publication from release until the ODNI Pre-Pub Team completes its review.
 In other words, do not send to editors or academics for peer reviews until the review is complete.

-5. Upon approval from ODNI Pre-Pub, you are cleared to and publish or present.
+5. Upon approval from ODNI Pre-Pub, you are cleared to publish or present.

 This specification is designed to fulfill a number of requirements in support of the transformational efforts of the Intelligence Community and Department of Defense Enterprise(IC/DoD).
 Features of this specification are to:

 This XML Data Encoding Specification for Access Rights and Handling (ARH.XML) defines detailed implementation guidance for using Extensible Markup Language (XML) to encode ARH data.